Five ways I’ve prioritized myself, become happier and created a life more aligned with who I am

 When my two boys were young and I was struggling with the challenges of parenting I read a wonderful quote by Dr. Laura Markham of Aha!
 Parenting: “Celebrate every step in the right direction,” she advised.
 I think this applies equally to midlife women.
 We have spent many years doing things a certain way – giving to others instead of ourselves.
 Like anything else, change takes time.

 It’s ok to not have all the answers when you start.
-I have been in the process of making myself a priority for the last three years.
+I have been in the process of making myself a priority for the last four years.
 I started out having no idea knowing what needed to change or where to start.
 I’ve written more about that in: My Emotional Upheaval at Midlife.

 Like anything new, making yourself a priority will require effort and some trial and error.
 That’s ok.
 In fact, it’s better than ok.
 It’s a reason to celebrate.
 If you are on this journey because you’ve decided you deserve a life with you at its center, then yes, we are going to celebrate every step we take!